MicrosoftDocs/architecture-center/docs/guide/iot/scale-iot-solution-azure.md

 This design avoids the need to reference the DPS SDK or the DPS service.
 It also avoids the need for storing or maintaining a DPS scope on the device.
 It allows for transfer of ownership scenarios as a result because the provisioning service can direct to the appropriate final customer DPS instance.
 However, it causes the provisioning API to somewhat duplicate DPS in concept, which might not be ideal.

-#### Zero-touch provisioning with transfer of ownership

-A third possible zero-touch provisioning design is to use a factory-configured DPS instance as a starting point, and then redirect as necessary to other DPS instances.
+**(3) Zero-touch provisioning with transfer of ownership:** A third possible zero-touch provisioning design is to use a factory-configured DPS instance as a starting point, and then redirect as necessary to other DPS instances.
 This design allows for provisioning without a custom provisioning API but it requires a management application to track DPS instances and supply redirection as necessary.

 The management application requirements include tracking which DPS should be the active DPS for each specific device.
 You can use this approach for “transfer of ownership” scenarios, where the device vendor transfers ownership of the device from the vendor to the end device customer.